libretro/docs/docs/guides/controller-autoconfiguration.md

   - Variable: `input_device = "Pro Controller"`

 - **Nintendo Switch Pro Controller.cfg**:
-  - Comment above input_device: `# "Nintendo Co., Ltd. Pro Controller.cfg", and "Nintendo Switch Pro Controller.cfg", are copies except for the `input_device` variable value, which is modified to ensure the `linuxraw` driver can detect the controller across various Linux kernel versions.`
+  - Comment above input_device: [1]
   - Variable: `input_device = "Nintendo Switch Pro Controller"`

 - **Nintendo Co., Ltd. Pro Controller.cfg**:
-  - Comment above input_device: `# "Nintendo Co., Ltd. Pro Controller.cfg", and "Nintendo Switch Pro Controller.cfg", are copies except for the `input_device` variable value, which is modified to ensure the `linuxraw` driver can detect the controller across various Linux kernel versions.`
+  - Comment above input_device: [1]
   - Variable: `input_device = "Nintendo Co., Ltd. Pro Controller"`

+1: `# The files "Nintendo Co., Ltd. Pro Controller.cfg" and "Nintendo Switch Pro Controller.cfg" are the same except for the input_devicevariable.
+This difference allows thelinuxraw driver to recognize the controller on various Linux kernel versions.
+If you modify this file, wait for the PR to be approved, then update this file too to ensure they function identically.`

 ## Troubleshooting
 If your joypad is not configured properly, you should [generate a RetroArch log](/docs/guides/generating-retroarch-logs.md).
 Your log will show if a profile has been matched for your pad and the path of the corresponding profile.